 Fibonacci

 The Fibonacci strategy is another betting system that can be applied to baccarat and other casino games.
-In this strategy, you use the famous Fibonacci sequence of numbers to dictate your bets: 1 – 1 – 2 – 3 – 5 – 8 – 13 – 21 – 34 – 55 – 89 – 144 – 233 – 377 – 610 – 987, etc. For every bet you lose, you increase your bet to the next number in the sequence.
+In this strategy, you use the famous Fibonacci sequence of numbers to dictate your bets: 1 – 1 – 2 – 3 – 5 – 8 – 13 – 21 – 34 – 55 – 89 – 144 – 233 – 377 – 610 – 987, etc. For every bet you lose, you increase your bet to the following number in the sequence.
 If you win, go back to betting your original bet.

 Paroli/Reverse Martingale

 The Paroli system is the opposite of Martingale—it says you should double your bet after every win.
-If you lose, you should stay with or go back to your original bet.
+If you lose, you should stay with or return to your original bet.
 If you win three times in a row, you should consider that a successful round and start over again with your original bet (or call it a day and cash out).

 D’Alembert